Earl Howe: Second creation (1821)

-The aforementioned Lady Sophia Charlotte, who succeeded her father as second Baroness Howe in 1799, married the Hon.
+The aforementioned Lady Sophia, who succeeded her father as second Baroness Howe in 1799, married the Hon.
 Penn Curzon, Member of Parliament for Clitheroe.
 He was the only son of Assheton Curzon, second son of Sir Nathaniel Curzon, 4th Baronet, of Kedleston (ancestor of George Curzon, 1st Marquess Curzon of Kedleston, and the Barons and Viscounts Scarsdale; see Viscount Scarsdale for earlier history of the family).
 Assheton Curzon represented Clitheroe in the House of Commons for twenty-seven years.
 In 1794 he was raised to the Peerage of Great Britain as Baron Curzon, of Penn in the County of Buckingham, and in 1802 he was further honoured when he was made Viscount Curzon, of Penn in the County of Buckingham, in the Peerage of the United Kingdom.
 Lord Curzon was succeeded by his grandson, the second Viscount.
 He was the only son of Penn Curzon and Lady Howe.
 In 1821 he assumed by Royal licence the additional surname of Howe and the same year the earldom held by his maternal grandfather was revived when he was created Earl Howe in the Peerage of the United Kingdom.
 In 1835 he also succeeded his mother as third Baron Howe.
 He was succeeded by his eldest son, the second Earl.
 He sat as Conservative Member of Parliament for Leicestershire South.

-He died without male issue and was succeeded by his younger brother, the third Earl.
-He was a General in the British Army.
+He died without male issue and was succeeded by his younger brother, the third Earl, who was a General in the British Army.
 His eldest son, the fourth Earl, was a Conservative politician and held minor office in the Conservative administration of 1895 to 1905.
 On his death in 1929 the title passed to his eldest son, the fifth Earl.
 He was a Conservative Member of Parliament and also involved in the world of motor racing.
 His only son, the sixth Earl, had four daughters but no sons and on his death in 1984 the line of the fourth Earl failed.
-The late Earl was succeeded by his second cousin, the seventh Earl.
+The late Earl was succeeded by his second cousin, Frederick Curzon, the seventh Earl.
 He is the only son of the actor George Curzon, son of the Hon.
 Frederick Graham Curzon-Howe, second son of the third Earl.
-Lord Howe held office from 1991 to 1997 in the Conservative administrations of John Major and since 2015 has been Deputy Leader of the House of Lords and Minister of State for Defence.
-He is now one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999.
-As a descendant of Sir Nathaniel Curzon, 4th Baronet, of Kedleston, he is also in remainder to this title, which is held by his kinsman the Viscount Scarsdale.
+Lord Howe held office from 1991 to 1997 in the Conservative administrations of John Major and from 2015 to 2024 was Deputy Leader of the House of Lords and Minister of State for Defence.
+He is now Shadow Deputy Leader as one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999.
+As a descendant of Sir Nathaniel Curzon, 4th Baronet, of Kedleston, he is also in remainder to this baronetcy, which is held by his kinsman the Viscount Scarsdale.